mrdoob/three.js/utils/converters/fbx/README.md

 * Some camera properties are not converted correctly
 * Some light properties are not converted correctly
 * Some material properties are not converted correctly
+* Textures must be put in asset's folder, and use relative path in the material

 ## Dependencies